Get to know us on:

 by Becca Hansen and Kim Selle

-Industrial dust collection in manufacturing is vital to workplace safety.
+Industrial dust collection system in manufacturing is vital to workplace safety.
 In 2021, there were 51 dust-related fires worldwide, resulting in five injuries.
 Twenty-five (25) of these fires were in food production facilities.
 Much like the severity of fires, explosion mitigation is a top concern.
 In 2021, there were twenty-eight (28) dust-related explosions worldwide, resulting in 39 injuries and 8 fatalities, 10 of which were food product-related.
 In a facility, there are many elements present for a dust explosion or fire to occur: fuel, confinement, dispersion, oxygen, and a spark.
 An effective and properly operating industrial dust collector and dust collection system minimizes the risk of fire or explosion.

 In addition to fire and explosion prevention, there are several other reasons to incorporate industrial dust collection and the right industrial dust collector into manufacturing systems.
 In the United States, OSHA requires dust control in indoor workplaces to comply with legal limits for each ingredient and material.
 Additionally, effective dust collection and control assists with eliminating cross-contamination of food or other materials; control of health hazards, including bacteria, allergens, and, yes, insect parts.
 It can also assist with efficiency and recycling or reuse of food scraps, food-grade material, or pet food.
-Having a dust collection system creates an overall cleaner work environment by keeping dust and particles from getting into the air and keeping it away from the operator.
+Having an industrial dust collection system creates an overall cleaner work environment by keeping dust and particles from getting into the air and keeping it away from the operator.

 Depending on the industry and application, the dust properties will affect which industrial dust collection equipment is best.
 Some of these properties include: